Va55ago/best-practices/DevOps/pipelines/variables.md

-# Pipeline Variables
+# Azure DevOps Pipeline Variables
 In terms of CI/CD pipelines, variables are non-secret values that can vary (hence the name) between different instances of the application being deployed.
 In most instances, these different instances are running in different environments and the variables are therefore often referred to generically as “environment variables” (this is despite this term clashing with the operating system concept of environment variables).

-# Best Practice #1: Minimise variables
+## Best Practice #1: Minimise variables
 Ideally, you want to minimise the number of variables that need to be provided to each instance of the application during deployment.
 This is because misconfigurations are one of the biggest causes of bugs and security incidents so reducing the the surface area for misconfigurations can greatly improve the security posture of the application whilst also minimising a whole class of possible bugs.

 Strategies to avoid the need for configuration variables include: